centreon/centreon-documentation/versioned_docs/version-20.10/integrations/plugin-packs/procedures/applications-pfsense-fauxapi.md

 id: applications-pfsense-fauxapi
 title: Pfsense Fauxapi
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 ## Overview

 At its core FauxAPI simply reads the core pfSense config.xml file, converts it to JSON and returns to the API caller.
 FauxAPI provides easy backup and restore API interfaces that by default store configuration backups on all configuration write operations thus it is very easy to roll-back even if the API user manages to deploy a “very broken” configuration.